someonesdad1/plib/README.md

 that it's dependent on a number of other modules.
 This will be annoying and possibly a lot of work to fix.
 This repository on my system is `/plib` and my `PYTHONPATH` variable is `"/plib:/plib/g"`, so this repository is the only code I use outside of what's in the python distribution.

+# Code formatting

+I prefer to work on all source code with no blank lines at all because it lets me see the most information on my screen via folding and I can navigate to where I'm working faster than any other way (I won't explain it, as it's specific to the editor I use).

+Tools like black and ruff will format code with blank lines (e.g., between functions and classes) and change lines with spaces only into empty lines.
+Because I use both of these methods to speed navigation through python files, I wrote a python tool /plib/pgm/dbl.py that will delete blank lines from a file that the formatter has inserted.
+This gives me the best of both worlds, as I also value a standardized format that let people focus on the content, not argue over the use of tab characters (when I switched my career to software 35 years ago, I saw some grown adults behave pretty childishly over such things).

+Because I use dbl to format a python file to work on it, I may check something in that's not formatted like ruff would do it.
+Ruff is so fast, you can just pipe the editor's content to 'ruff format' and you'll see the proper PEP-8 form immediately.

+I use [ruff](https://docs.astral.sh/ruff/) to lint and format my python code; ruff follows black's formatting.
+I can live with most of the formatting decisions of either of those tools, but these tools do two things that interfere with my coding practices: inserting blank lines between functions and changing lines that contain only spaces to blank lines.
+This is an interference for me because vertical screen space is most precious to me and I want to see as much as possible on my screen.
+Thus, I code everything (python/C/C++) with no blank lines between things.
+This is not a hardship with a folding editor.
+Further, it gives me a core advantage:  I can insert one blank line in a file where I am currently working and get to that point with one keystroke ({
+or } in vi).
+This is much faster than searching, bookmarks, saved locations, etc.
+Where I need a "blank" line like in a docstring, I use the number of space characters that match the surrounding lines' indent.

+I've worked on large software projects with hundreds of developers and I understand the importance of standardizing on things.

 # Tools